ServiceStack/ServiceStack.OrmLite/README.md

     FirebirdDialect.Provider       // Firebird
     VistaDbDialect.Provider        // Vista DB

+#### SQL Server Versions

-There are a few SQL Server dialects in order to add support for newer features in each version (e.g. JSON in 2016+).
-For best results and breadth of features, it is recommended that you match the dialect with your version of SQL Server.
+There are a number of different SQL Server dialects to take advantage of features available in each version.
+For any version before SQL Server 2008 please use `SqlServer2008Dialect.Provider`, for any other version please use the best matching version:

+    SqlServer2008Dialect.Provider  // SQL Server <= 2008
+    SqlServer2012Dialect.Provider  // SQL Server 2012
+    SqlServer2014Dialect.Provider  // SQL Server 2014
+    SqlServer2016Dialect.Provider  // SQL Server 2016
+    SqlServer2017Dialect.Provider  // SQL Server 2017+

+### Configure OrmLiteConnectionFactory

 To configure OrmLite you need the DB Connection string along the Dialect Provider of the RDBMS you're connecting to, e.g: